Top 10 HR competencies to build a strong HR department

 Successful applicants have a skill set that can unite people, lead them by example, provide inspiration, and achieve company goals.

-In addition, you can use the 16 Types test, which is based on the work of Carl Jung.
-This test evaluates a person’s source of energy and inspiration and how they process information and make decisions.
+A great example is the 16 Personalities test, based on the work of Carl Jung.
+This test evaluates a person’s energy and inspiration source and how they process information and make decisions.
 It reveals the candidate’s inner world and how they perceive their surroundings.

-Knowing the candidate’s personality type gives you a better idea about the kinds of HR competencies they may have and how they lead their team and achieve business success.
+Understanding the candidate’s personality type gives you a better idea of their HR competencies and how they lead their team.

 9. Analytical skills

-Being able to analyze data will help HR personnel make better decisions when hiring new candidates, lower recruitment costs, and pinpoint areas for improvement.
+Recruiters need excellent analytical skills to make better decisions when hiring new candidates, reduce recruitment costs, and pinpoint areas for improvement.

 How to assess analytical skills